 Student-Led Journal Confronts Climate Change

-In this interview, outgoing Editor-in-Chief of the student-led Climate Change Review, Ethan Olson, reflects on how the publication was created, the differences between how Gen Z and other generations confront climate change, and the place of art as well as academic research in developing climate solutions.
+In this interview, IGCC associate director Lindsay Shingler talks with Ethan Olson, the outgoing editor-in-chief of the Climate Change Review, about how the publication was created, the differences between how Gen Z and other generations confront climate change, and the place of art as well as academic research in developing climate solutions.
+The Climate Change Review is a student-led online journal and grantee of the UC Institute on Global Conflict and Cooperation.
+Since its inception in 2020, the Review has published more than 100 pieces—almost all written by undergraduate students—about subjects ranging from economics and politics to environmental justice, urban planning, and food systems.

 How did The Climate Change Review get started?